dunhampa/Vagrant_Python_Pyenv/README.md

 # Vagrant_Python_Pyenv
-A Vagrant box with Pyenv and Virtualenv (Pyenv plugin),  Python 2.7.8, Python 3.7.4 installed as well
+A Vagrant Ubuntu box with Pyenv and Virtualenv (Pyenv plugin),  Python 2.7.8, Python 3.7.4 installed as well

+# Background
+Vagrant allows for reproducible virtual machines to solve the problem of "well it works on my machine (but not yours)".
+By easily reproducing virtual machine (from scratch) anyone can have a self-contained and repeatable OS configuration.
+In this case we can use and experiment with Python using Pyenv without the risk of blowing up your real machine's python configuration.

 # Step 0: Pre-Requisites
 * Install Virtualbox for your OS from virtualbox.org